nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a patients' contact : `delete`

-Deletes a patient from DocBob's contact list, identified by their index number displayed when when the `list` command is entered.
+Deletes a patient from DocBob's contact list, identified by the index number shown in the displayed patient list.

 Format : `delete INDEX`
 where INDEX must be a positive integer (1,2,3,...)